tonyperkins/homeassistant-broadlink-manager-v2/scripts/README.md

 # Scripts

-Utility scripts for maintaining Broadlink Manager.
+This directory contains utility scripts for maintaining Broadlink Manager.

 ## generate_device_index.py

-Generates a device index from the SmartIR device database for fast lookups.
+Generates a searchable index of all device codes from the SmartIR Code Aggregator database.

 ### Purpose

-Instead of scanning the entire GitHub repository every time a user opens the SmartIR device configuration, we maintain a pre-built index that lists all manufacturers, models, and device codes.
-This provides:
+The device index allows Broadlink Manager to:

-- **Instant loading** of manufacturer/model lists
+- Load manufacturer/model lists instantly (no GitHub API calls)
-- **No API rate limiting** issues
+- Avoid GitHub API rate limits
+- Work offline with cached data
-- **Better user experience** with fast UI responses
+- Provide fast autocomplete in the UI
-- **Offline capability** (after initial cache)
+- Access codes from multiple sources (SmartIR, IRDB, etc.)

 ### Usage